MiguelHigueraDev/discord-bouncer-bot/README.md

 # Bouncer Bot (discord-bouncer-bot)

-A Discord bot that helps you move people to a designated private channel.
+A Discord bot that helps you move people to a specified private channel.

 Made especially for streamers that have a Streaming VC and not want anyone to join it and talk, but it can be used for any purpose.